leumasme/llm-youtube-summarizer/README.md

     - This way we could also support arbitrary-length videos, even longer than 16k tokens
 - [ ] Add a CLI
   - Currently the youtube link and instruction are just hardcoded in `src/index.ts`
+  - See also: the `discord-bot` branch of this repo